-We practice, I survive.
-But I am about to learn the difference between the practice room and the stage.
-In hindsight I imagine it is like the difference between basic training and real combat.
+We practice together.
+Somehow, I survive.
+However, I am about to learn the difference between the practice room and the stage or the difference between basic training and combat.

-It's a beautiful day, they haul a small piano outside on the grass.
+It's a beautiful day, the church hauls a small piano outside on the grass.
 The back of the piano faces the singer and the audience.
-We step up.
-I am soooo nervous, so underprepared that my right leg starts to bounce uncontrollably, audibly, banging the underside of the piano.
+We make our entrance.
+I sit down and my right leg starts to bounce uncontrollably against the underside of the piano.
 People are looking around for the source of the noise.
-I'm deadpan behind the piano.
+I remain deadpan behind the piano.
+She keeps singing.

 It mercifully ends.